Our Attorneys Can Help If You or a Loved One Suffered Injuries in a Bicycle Accident in Olympia

 - Failing to check the oncoming lane when making a left turn

-Negligence resulting in a bicycle accident can also occur when a car is stationary, when no crash takes place, and even with no car at all.
+Negligence resulting in a bicycle accident can also occur when a vehicle is stationary, when no crash takes place, and even with no car at all.

 Open Door Bike Accidents

-In addition to the preliminary impact with the door, dooring accidents can cause a cyclist to fall into the road or propel him or her into an intersection.
+In addition to the preliminary impact with the door, the accident can then cause a cyclist to fall into the road or propel them into an intersection.
 This creates the risk of secondary injury from other vehicles traveling on the road.

 Near-Miss Bicycle Accidents